Are you prepared to answer that call?

 - Know what’s going on in the world!
 Keeping up daily on world events is a key component to what we do.
 The phone may ring and you may be sent anywhere in the world, you better know if there is any form of a threat to your client by going there.
 Knowing the status of a city, state, or country you may be visiting, will determine some of the tactics.
 The potential risks in a place you and your client may visit must be reviewed or failure may be imminent.

 - Always keep a “bug out bag” or “go Bag” handy at all times!
-That bag should contain the essentials to travel up to at least a week.
-It should consist of three types of clothing; casual, business casual, and professional and its accompaniments (shirt, shoes, ties, jackets, toiletries, extra cash or credit card ETC).
+The go-bag should contain the essentials to travel up to at least a week.
+It should contain what you require to be ‘suited for duty’ and should consist of three types of clothing; casual, business casual, and professional and its accompaniments (shirt, shoes, ties, jackets, toiletries, extra cash or credit card ETC).
 This bag should be with you, or very close by at all times.
 Should the call come where more is needed, then you can add to it.

 - Hygiene You say, “but of course!”
 It’s something that I’m constantly aware of.
-I’m sure, I hope, that everyone showers everyday but while that is very important there are other things.
-Keep yourself groomed at all times, haircut, shaved, clean nails and hands, (because you may not have the time once the phone rings), feet and shoes free of odor, (you might have to fly to a country where shoes are not allowed to be worn indoors) you don’t want to be “that guy” keep your clothes in presentable condition, you might have 30yrs.
-Experience, if you can’t put a proper crease in your pants or show up looking like you rode in the cargo hold of the fight, how does that experience translate to the client?
+I’m sure, I hope, that everyone showers every day but while that is very important there are other things.
+Keep yourself groomed at all times, haircut, shaved, clean nails and hands, (because you may not have the time once the phone rings), feet and shoes free of odor, (you might have to fly to a country where shoes are not allowed to be worn indoors) you don’t want to be “that guy”.
+Keep your clothes in presentable condition, you might have 30yrs experience, but if you can’t put a proper crease in your pants or show up looking like you rode in the cargo hold of the fight, how does that experience translate to the client?

 By Mark Roche EPS